cumulus-digital/banner-countdownclock/README.md

 When countdown completes, an `end-message` may be shown.
 Omit or leave blank to show all 0's.

+*Note: This custom element is not mobile responsive.*

 ## Attributes

 Defaults in parenthesis.